dreamcatcher45/Orca-Editor-Docs/README.md

 - **Enhanced Productivity**:
   Real-time feedback, hot reloading, and an integrated terminal streamline your development process.

+- **Streamlined File Management**:
+  Import existing projects or individual files with ease, maintaining your local directory structure and file organization.

 - **Accessible Anywhere**:
   Run your projects from any modern browser that supports WebAssembly, making your workspace truly portable.